luisthedragon/conquer_island/README.md

 The effect also applies to adjacent tiles.<br>

 ### TODO
-1.Improve UI
+1. Improve UI
-1.Replace copyrighted images
+1. Replace copyrighted images
-1.Use a backend to set highscores
+1. Use a backend to set highscores
-1.Much much more stuff
+1. Much much more stuff